-COURT OF THE LORD HIGH STEW-ARD.
+COURT OF THE LORD HIGH STEWARD.
 In English law.
 A court instituted for the trial, during the recess of parliament, of peers indicted for treason or felony, or for misprision of either.
 This court is not a permanent body, but is created in modern times, when occasion requires, and for the time being, only; and the lord high steward, so constituted, with such of the temporal lords as may take the proper oath, and act, constitute the court.

-COURT OF THE LORD HIGH STEW-ARD OF THE UNIVERSITIES.
+COURT OF THE LORD HIGH STEWARD OF THE UNIVERSITIES.
 In English law.
-A court constituted for the trial of scholars or privileged persons connected with the university at Oxford or Cambridge who are indicted for treason, felony, or maymitted within the verge of the king's court, where one of the parties was of the royal household; and of all debts and contracts, when both parties were of that establishment.
-It was abolished by 12 & 13 Vict. c.
-101, § 13.
-Mozley & Whitley.
+A court constituted for the trial of scholars or privileged persons counected with the university at Oxford or Cambridge who are indicted for treason, felony, or mayhem.

-COURT OF MAGISTRATES FREEHOLDERS.
+COURT OF MAGISTRATES AND FREEHOLDERS.
 In American law.
 The name of a court formerly established in South Carolina for the trial of slaves and free persons of color for criminal offenses.